Emily Yoffe: Writings on the Me Too movement and campus sexual assault

 Yoffe has written extensively about campus sexual assault and the Obama administration's effort to end it, describing the administration's reforms of Title IX – the United States federal law prohibiting sex discrimination in federally-funded education programs – as a worthy goal that went awry.
 Her article in Slate, "The College Rape Overcorrection" was a National Magazine Award finalist in Public Service in 2015.
 She wrote a series on campus sexual assault for The Atlantic on due process, junk science, and racial disparities.
 The series was a nominee for Top Ten Works of Journalism of the Decade by New York University's Arthur L. Carter Journalism Institute.

 She has praised the Me Too movement; but expressed concerns about overreach.
 She wrote about "The Problem With #BelieveSurvivors", the consequences of Al Franken's resignation from the Senate, and the dangers of "endlessly expand[ing] the categories of victim and perpetrator."

 She is a signer of A Letter on Justice and Open Debate published in Harper's Magazine.
 She is a member of the board of advisors of Persuasion.community, an organization that says it defends the ideals of a free society, for which she wrote "A Taxonomy of Fear", which describes her understanding of the term "cancel culture".

 Writings on transgender rights

 In March 2023, Yoffe interviewed whistleblower Jamie Reed for The Free Press, whose claims that children were harmed through inadequate care at The Washington University Transgender Center at St. Louis Children's Hospital have been disputed by several former coworkers and the parents of many patients.
 The claims are currently being investigated by The Washington University Transgender Center and the State of Missouri.
 In April 2023, Yoffe wrote an article interviewing a mother whose child received gender-affirming care from the Washington University Medical Center, claiming that the receipt of this care made her child's mental health deteriorate.
 A Twitter user saying they were the child has contradicted these claims on social media, saying that their deteriorating mental health at the time of receiving gender-affirming care had nothing to do with them being transgender and that they felt the article violated their consent.

+Sexual assault allegation

+In 2012, five years after US Congressman Father Robert Drinan's death, Yoffe said that he had sexually assaulted her when she was "a teenager of 18 or 19."